What is the deadline for applications to this program?

 I won’t have defended my PhD by the application deadline.
 Can I still apply?

-Yes, you can apply; however, you must have fulfilled all PhD degree requirements (e.g., successful defense, final deposit and sign off of dissertation) and must clearly demonstrate that your PhD will be received by your project start date, which can be no later than February 6, 2018.
-In addition to having completed your PhD, you must hold postdoctoral status at your host university by the start date and for the two-year duration of the Elevate program or you will be ineligible to receive the award.
+Yes, you can apply; however, you must have fulfilled all PhD degree requirements (e.g., successful defense, final deposit and sign off of dissertation) and must clearly demonstrate that your PhD will be received by your project start date, which can be no later than September 5, 2018.
+In addition to having completed your PhD, you must hold postdoctoral status at your host university by the start date and for up to two years while in Elevate program or you will be ineligible to receive the award.
 No funds will be transferred to award recipients without postdoctoral status.

 What universities are eligible for Mitacs Elevate?